deOliveira-R/MCFR/README.md

-# MCBR
+# MCFR
-Design studies of molten chloride breeder reactor
+Design studies of molten chloride fast reactor with breed and burn capabilities

 CAD design to be found at:
 - Vessel with [6 inlets/outlets](https://a360.co/2VpVBIQ)